agentmorris/camera-trap-ml-survey/README.md

 > <https://sensingclues.org/author/jankeesschakel/>

-This appears to be a research lab with preliminary feelers in acoustic and image recognition; it's mostly on this list because of this screenshot from a blog post from 2017:
+This appears to be a research lab with preliminary feelers in acoustic and image recognition; it&rsquo;s mostly on this list because of this screenshot from a blog post from 2017:

 > <https://sensingclues.org/2017/03/16/smart-vision-update/>